 I bang on about this all the time but it’s SO important.
 Redecorating, redesigning or rearranging is entirely pointless unless it creates an improvement in the way you live in your space.
 Otherwise, you’re just swapping out cushions.

 Don’t get me wrong, that doesn’t mean I’m only here for functional changes.
 Aesthetic tweaks – restyling a corner or indeed swapping out cushions – absolutely can change the way you live in a space.
-It’s subtle, but if it sparks a tiny fizz of joy when you walk back into that room for the first time and it feels somehow fresher, better, more you than it did before – great!
-You#ll enjoy the space more and be more inclined to live in it.
+It’s subtle, but it sparks a fizz of joy when you walk back into that room for the first time.
+If it feels somehow fresher, better, more you than it did before – great!
+You’ll enjoy the space more and be more inclined to live in it.

-The problem is when we start making changes because we like how they looked somewhere else, or we like them in theory, without connecting that to how we actually live in our home.
+The problem is when we start making changes because we like how they looked somewhere else without connecting that to how we actually live in our home.

 For example, I love a glass-topped coffee table.
 I think they look brilliant and allow light to flow uninterrupted.
-But I have a cat that insists on grooming himself on every surface, and a partner who’s comfiest with his feet up on the coffee table.
+But I have a cat that insists on grooming himself constantly, and a partner wants to put his feet up on the coffee table.
 The reality is that I’d spend my time annoyed by the table being mucky.
 That’s now how I want to spend my time in the living room.

-My answer: I want to spend wintry evenings in front of the long burner with a book or a good film; I want to curl up on the sofa on a weekend morning with no plans; I want us to actually use the dining room instead of eating on the sofa; I want the living room and dining room and deck to feel like one fluid space, and to work for entertaining guests
+My answer: I want to spend evenings in front of the long burner with a book or a good film.
+I want to curl up on the sofa on a weekend morning with no plans.
+And I want us to actually use the dining room instead of eating on the sofa.
+Finally, I want the living and dining room and garden to feel like one fluid space.

 Question 2: How do I want to feel in this room?

 This is similar but every-so-slightly-and-crucially different from the previous question.
-Now that you’ve thought about what you want to do and how, ask yourself: if I pull this makeover off perfectly, when I walk into this room at the end of it all, I will feel… Now, what does that mean the room has to do for you?
+Now you’ve thought about what you want to do and how.
+So ask yourself: if I pull this off perfectly, when I walk into this room at the end of it all, I will feel… Now, what does that mean the room has to do for you?

-My answer: I will feel utterly relaxed in the living room, as it’ll be irresistibly comfortable; I will feel inclined to sit at the dining table instead of skirt round it, because it won’t feel like a transitional space anymore
+My answer: I will feel utterly relaxed in the living room, as it’ll be irresistibly comfortable; I will feel inclined to sit at the dining table because it won’t feel like a transitional space anymore

 Question 3: What problems are there currently in this room?

 Or to put it another way, what’s stopping me living my answer to question 1, and feeling my answer to question 2.
 This one is tricky as the ‘why’ isn’t always obvious.
-There could be practical problems that need addressing like broken floorboards to replace, there could be style choices like curtains you hate, and there could be more emotional problems, like you don’t fully relax in your own bedroom because it doesn’t feel like it’s truly in your own style.
+There could be practical problems that need addressing like broken floorboards to replace.
+There could be style choices like curtains you hate.
+And there could be more emotional problems, like you don’t fully relax in your own bedroom because it doesn’t feel like it’s truly your style.

-My answer: There’s too much big furniture in the dining room so we have to pick our way around it, and a six-seater table feels weirdly formal for the two of us to enjoy dinner.
-The cabinetry in the living room is impractical, we have to move furniture in order to access the meters and fuse box.
-More practically, the ceilings are damaged (or have terrible textured finishes!), the plasterwork is shoddy and the bay window needs restoring.
+My answer: There’s too much big furniture in the dining room so we have to pick our way around it.
+A six-seater table feels weirdly formal for the two of us to enjoy dinner.
+The cabinetry in the living room is impractical.
+We have to move furniture in order to access the meters and fuse box.
+The ceilings are damaged (or have terrible textured finishes!), the plasterwork is shoddy and the bay window needs restoring.